Benefits of quitting

 Quitting smoking at any age will help to improve your health.

-- you will reduce your chances of cancer and heart disease
+- reduce your chance of heart disease and cancer

-- you will increase your chances of living longer and spending quality time with your family and friends
+- spend more quality time with family and friends

-- you won’t be exposing your family to dangerous second-hand smoke.
+- reduce your family’s exposure to harmful second-hand smoke.

 How much do you spend?

-Quitting smoking will give you more money for other things.
+When you quit smoking, you will have more money for other things.

 Harms to your health

-Most people know there are possible long-term consequences from regular smoking, but don’t think too much about what those consequences might be.
-Make no mistake – regular smoking dramatically increases your chance of developing serious conditions like:
+You probably know there are possible long-term consequences from smoking.
+But do you ever think about what those consequences might be?
+Smoking significantly increases your likelihood of developing serious health problems like: